ufechner7/ufechner7.github.io/_posts/2022-08-16-julia-projects.md

 If you want to understand the meaning of the `semantic versioning` that is used by Julia packages, please read the section [Compatibility](https://pkgdocs.julialang.org/v1/compatibility/) in the documentation of the package manager.

 ## Outlook
 If you want to create re-usable packages that you want to use in multiple programs/ projects consider to create real Julia packages.
-This is a little bit more complicated, but it has the advantage of automated my_projects and easy installation for yourself and others.
+This is a little bit more complicated, but it has the advantage of automated unit tests and easy installation for yourself and others.
 I will talk about that in one of my future blog posts.